SergySanJj/MultitaskingManager/README.md

 # MultitaskingManager
 Tested on Windows 10

-Program uses windows cmd command for debugging processes so solution will work correctly on Linux with Settings.echo = false;
+Program uses windows cmd command for debugging processes and windows only library for keyboard hooks.